Purdue-CSUSB/CS-190-F2016/labs/lab6/README.md

 ## Step 5: Extras!

 Here are some practical things you could do with git if you have extra time:

 * Work on your .gitconfig file.
 Some useful information here: http://git-scm.com/docs/git-config
 * Put your CS 180 project into a git repository!

-    > Please don't put your CS 180 projects into public repos on Github.
+    > Please don't put your CS 180 projects into public repos on GitHub.
 Make sure it's in a private repo

 * If you want, write a real cheat module for snake and submit a pull request.
 I'd love to see what you guys can come up with!
 * Ask your TA a question about something you don't understand.